 Since customer service workers can get tense from dealing with irate customers, another great idea to include in customer service training is stress-reduction techniques.
 This can involve teaching them techniques like taking deep breaths, getting away from their desks, or listening to music.

 As with other ideas, you can freely steal content from the extensive course library at EdApp, such as using the training course called Managing Leadership Stress.
 Using these pre-built courses will lower your own stress as you have less to deal with when creating courses.

 Training can also be included for quality assurance.
 Some ideas for this include having your customer service representatives listen to or watch recorded customer service interactions and then offer their own assessments.
 This can help get perspective on what to do or not do in certain situations.

-As with many of the other ideas listed here, there are numerous other courses available for free on EdApp.
-This will ensure that your customer service trainees never run out of ways to improve.
+As with many of the other ideas listed here, there are numerous other courses available for free on EdApp that you can include in your training programs.
+Deploying an online course to further their knowledge and skills will ensure that your customer service trainees never run out of ways to improve.

 We have explored several ideas for customer service training in this article.
 We have also seen how an LMS like EdApp can aid with customer service training.
 What other tips for customer service training do you have?

 Daniel Brown is a senior technical editor and writer that has worked in the education and technology sectors for two decades.
 Their background experience includes curriculum development and course book creation.